swicg/potential-wg-charters/stage-process.md

 formation of a "task force" to collect contributions is the default working mode.
-There is no requirement that a task force be lead by a work item's champion, and in many cases a task force is best convened by a "problem expert" or, e.g., usability researcher rather than a champion of a given solution, particularly if multiple solutions are being debated and compared by the group.
+There is no requirement that a task force be lead by a work item's champion, and in many cases a task force is best convened by a "problem expert" or, e.g., a usability researcher rather than an implementer of a given solution, particularly if multiple solutions are being debated and compared by the group.
 Task Forces are not required but recommended, and can be formed at any stage, although typically community group conversation about forming one coincides with